joonleesky/2021_davian_deep_learning_study/posts/week5.2_training_neural_networks_part2.md

     ![10](https://user-images.githubusercontent.com/43376853/107844339-db724600-6e15-11eb-9bd2-d60c1c94a100.png)

-- It has nice theoretial property in terms of convex optimization, but a Neural Network is non-convex environment.
+- It has nice theoretical property in terms of convex optimization, but a Neural Network is at non-convex environment.
-- It shows similar movement in terms of `overshooting` behavior.
+- It shows similar movement with SGD+momentum in terms of `overshooting` behavior.

   ![11](https://user-images.githubusercontent.com/43376853/107844453-d82b8a00-6e16-11eb-8851-4e3daaf42b10.png)